Online and in-person sessions

 If you’re already familiar with pilates, then many of the exercises you’ll do with us will be recognisable pilates exercises.
 We’ll take each exercise, teach a detailed analysis of each component of the exercise and gradually build up all of the movement skills you’ll need in order to be able to do the exercise well.
 We want to teach you to move well, and to move in a way that works for you and your particular body.
 Rather than teaching you pilates in order to help you become good at doing pilates – we want to teach you useful movement skills.
 Movement skills which you can apply to other areas of your life.
 Our emphasis, then, is on teaching concepts and skills, rather than just teaching exercises.
 The concepts and skills you’ll learn will, in turn, develop your body awareness, control and connection.
 And this is the ultimate goal.
 To achieve this, we use selected exercises from the traditional pilates repertoire, but we also draw from other techniques. .

-Our Cape Town Studio
+Our Home Studio

 Join us for private, in-person sessions at our home studio in the beautiful, leafy southern suburbs of Cape Town.
 You’ll learn the mat work and get a chance to work on our pilates equipment.
-Please note that, to protect the health of all parties, both you and your teacher will be required to wear a mask.

 All the basic techniques you need to learn can be taught without the use of any equipment.
 Simple exercises become challenging as your technique and precision improves.
 We hope that by building a strong technical foundation on the mat, you will then be able to apply that technique to many other areas – for example, how you lift weights at the gym, how you handle your mountain bike, surfboard or baby carrier, or how you work out on our larger pilates equipment.
 We want you to become body aware and self-reliant, and mat work is a great place to start.